bartlomiej-pluta/android-tts-server/README.md

 # Consuming REST interface
-So far, the application provides two endpoints: `/say` and `/wave`.
+So far, the application provides two endpoints: `/say`, `/wave`, `/sonos` and `/sonos/{fileName}`.
-Each endpoint works with JSON-based body, so each request requires a proper `Content-Type` header.
+Each data-accepting endpoint works with JSON-based body, so each request carrying the data requires a proper `Content-Type` header.

 ## The `/say` endpoint
 ```